 Our partners have helped us from product and logo design, testing gear, providing inspiring images, and most importantly sharing our values of developing a sustainable, climate neutral company.
 Without these partners our products and our message wouldn't exist.
 Some of these partners are compensated, others just want to help us out and give us guidance and test gear.
 We love them all.
 Check them out and their links below.

-Francisco is our Argentinian friend and collaborator who takes amazing stills and drone shots across a variety of activities.
+Francisco is our Argentinian friend and collaborator now based in Spain who takes amazing stills and drone shots across a variety of activities.
+His ability to bing life to a piece of cloth is truly amazing.

 Chapter 1: As the son of two park rangers, I built a lot of forts as a kid.
 I went on to guide whitewater trips in the Canadian Arctic.